Virus cases at Djokovic's event put sports under scrutiny - WHIZ News

 Djokovic, the top-ranked player in the world who previously said he was against taking a vaccine for the virus even if it became mandatory to travel, will now be tested as well, his media team said Monday.

-”He is fine, he has no symptoms but nonetheless, he needs to do the test and then we will see what’s going on,” they said in a statement.
+”He is fine, he has no symptoms but nonetheless, he needs to do the test and then we will see what’s going on,” Djokovic’s media team said in a statement.

 Djokovic was the face behind the Adria Tour, a series of exhibition events that started in Belgrade and moved to Zadar, Croatia, this weekend.